 If there has been a recent typhoon you should be careful though, as landslides are a common threat at the Taroko National Park and there’s a big one just about 1Km before the end of this hike that looks fairly recent.
 I guess on wet weather there may be more controls in terms of getting a permission when planning to hike in Taroko.

 If you’re planning to go hiking in Taroko Gorge you should definitely go for the Lushui-Wenshan Trail! it’s for sure the wildest and less transited of all the trails I tried at the park.

-Feel free to reach out with any questions about hiking in Taroko or share your experiences with other readers! check out the other posts I wrote about backpacking in Taiwan for more inspiration!
+Feel free to reach out with any questions about hiking in Taroko or share your experiences with other readers! check out the other posts I wrote about backpacking in Taiwan and hiking in Taiwan for more inspiration!

 Happy adventures! 🙂